Tuwaiq-Academy-Jizan-iOS-Bootcamp/Homework02_LadderSnake_Xcode/README.md

 * Drag and drop your view in the story boad
 * Need to bind your view with your code (button and Image)
 * Use "control + Touch" button to see the blue link
-* Need to use conditionals, variable
+* Need to use conditionals, variables, function...